KxSystems/docs/docs/cloud/azure/architecture.md

     SSD Managed Disk or Ultra disk, or a subsection of an existing Lustre filesystem on Azure is likely a good solution.

+!!! note "Managed disks are more resilient and would still contain the data despite any Azure VM restart or loss."

 *Sym file (and `par.txt` for segmented databases)*

 :   The sym file is